Sync an upstream registry with an Amazon ECR private registry - Amazon ECR

 • Amazon ECR repositories created using the pull through cache workflow are treated like any other Amazon ECR repository.
 All repository features, such as replication and image scanning are supported.

 • When Amazon ECR creates a new repository on your behalf using a pull through cache action, the following default settings are applied to the repository unless there is a matching repository creation template.
 You can use a repository creation template to define the settings applied to repositories created by Amazon ECR on your behalf.
-For more information, see Manage your repository creation templates.
+For more information, see Templates to control repositories created during a pull through cache action.

 • Tag immutability — Turned off, tags are mutable and can be overwritten.